 Different landlords will offer different tenancies:

-Assured Shorthold Tenancy - available from Newark and Sherwood Homes and housing associations.
+Assured Shorthold Tenancy - available from housing associations.
 These are a fixed term tenancy between 6 months and 5 years in length and usually have a 6 month introductary period.

 Secure Tenancy - usually granted to new council tenants who have successfully completed a 12 month introductory tenancy or tenants who transfer from an existing Newark and Sherwood District Council tenancy to another council tenancy.

-Assured Tenancy - Usually provided to tenants of Newark and Sherwood Homes or where Newark and Sherwood Homes is providing the tenancy on behalf of another landlord
+Assured Tenancy - Usually when a housing management company is providing the tenancy on behalf of another landlord.

 Most private landlords offer an assured shorthold tenancy up to 6 months, please check details with the relevant landlord.